Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a §21 Abs.
 1 or 2a freelance visa for 3 years**[^6]
     The type of freelance visa is [written on your residence permit](/illustrations/freelance-visa-type.png).
 If you have a *§21 Abs.
 5* freelance visa, follow the [requirements for everybody else](#everybody-else).
 - [ ] **Have a profitable business**
-    You can get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *[[Ausländerbehörde]]* thinks that your business is successful, profitable and sustainable.
+    You can only get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *[[Ausländerbehörde]]* thinks that your business is successful, profitable and sustainable.
+Your *[[Ausländerbehörde]]* case worker will decide this.
 - [ ] **Support yourself**
-    In Berlin, they only check your own income from self-employment.
-Income from investments does not count.
-Income from your spouse does not count.[^22]
+    In Berlin, they only consider your self-employment income.
+They ignore income from your spouse and income from investments.[^22]

 In Berlin, there should be no pension or language requirement.[^39]

 If you don't meet those requirements, follow the [requirements for everybody else](#everybody-else).
+In this case you will need a pension.
+It might be easier to [apply for citizenship](#citizenship), because citizenship does not require a pension.

 ### If you live with a German citizen